Should you bother with AI when you are simply transporting cargo? Why invest more when you are struggling to cut costs wherever possible?

 To sum up

 The pandemic has shaken the usual flow of things in many industries, and logistics received its hard blow as well.
 Fast decision-making and the ability to adapt to changes are critical for transportation and logistics companies.
-AI can become a part of the solution if adopted properly.
+AI for transportation & logistics can become a part of the solution if adopted properly.

 Paperless operations, greater visibility into processes, the ability to make informed decisions - these are just the basic benefits of applying ML in logistics.
 With the proper organization and step-by-step implementation, you can turn your supply chain into DSC, automate your warehouses, upgrade your fleet, and significantly improve all of your back-office processes.